-Revised and adopted November 22 2020
+Revised and adopted March 26 2023

-The Eugene Local Chapter of the Democratic Socialists of America is organized exclusively to promote social welfare.
+The Eugene-Springfield Local Chapter of the Democratic Socialists of America is organized exclusively to promote social welfare.
 It seeks to facilitate the transition to a truly democratic and socialist society, one in which the means/resources of production are democratically and socially controlled.

 DSA rejects capitalism, an economic order based on oppression, private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, gender, disability or sexual orientation, and brutality and violence in defense of the status quo.

 DSA envisions a humane social order based on popular control of resources, production, and economic planning, equitable distribution, gender and racial equality, and non-oppressive relationships.